-Mangú Dominicano features boiled mashed green platanos topped with tangy red onions.
-Paired perfectly with fried cheese and salami, it’s the flavorful centerpiece of the famous Dominican breakfast, los tres golpes.
+Mangú Dominicano is made from boiled mashed green plantains, and topped with tangy red onions.
+Paired perfectly with fried cheese and salami, it’s the flavorful centerpiece of the famous Dominican breakfast – mangú con los tres golpes.

-Growing up, I only had a sweet tooth for fried sweet plantains.
-It took me a few years to appreciate them in their savory form, but now mangu is one of my favorite savory plantain dishes, right up there with tostones.
+Growing up, I only had an appetite for fried sweet plantains.
+It took me years to appreciate them in their savory form.
+Much like tostones, now it’s one of my favorite side dishes.

 Why you’ll love this recipe

-- Delicious and creamy: Mangu is rich but mild in taste, making it a great side dish for lots of flavorful island dishes.
-I share a trick for achieving the creamiest and softest mangu further down in the post!
+- Delicious and creamy: Mangú is rich but mild in taste, making it a great side dish for lots of flavorful dishes.
+I share tips getting it nice and creamy in the recipe steps!

-- Simple to make: You won’t need any fancy tools, ingredients or techniques to make mangu – just a masher (or fork), plantains, onions, butter and salt.
-Plantains are easy to find in most chain supermarkets these days and you can also find them in most Latin, African, and Asian markets.
+- Simple to make: You won’t need any fancy tools, ingredients or techniques to make mangú – just a masher (or fork), green plantains, butter, salt and onions.
+Plantains are easy to find in most chain supermarkets these days and you can also find them in most Latin American, Caribbean, African, and Asian markets.

 - Budget friendly: Like many island recipes, this one relies on a few basic staple ingredients that go a long way and don’t cost much.